microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_monitoring/_index.md

 - Click on the **Remediation** tab.
 Check if any of the policies that deploy the agents have resources to remediate.
 If so, click on the **Remediate** button:

-    > **Note: The following steps must be followed for each policy with resources pending to be remediated.
+    > **NOTE: The following steps must be followed for each policy with resources pending to be remediated.
 Please, start with the remediation of the Log Analytics agent policies followed by the remediation of the Dependency Agent policies.**

     ![Screenshot showing how to start Azure policy remediation](./20.png)